 Another interesting statistic:

-The fastest growing sector of the American population getting computer literate is between the ages of 50 and 75.
+The fastest-growing sector of the American population getting computer literate is between the ages of 50 and 75.
 This sector also includes those with the highest percentage of disposable income.
 A website helps you target that using population.

 I have a cousin who can make websites.
 I’ve promised him that he can do ours.

 Is your cousin a qualified web developer?
-If so, you’re the lucky one.
+If so, you’re the lucky ones.
 Be sure to impart a sense of urgency in getting the site completed.
 If he or she makes websites as a hobby, you’ll want to consider the following:

 - A website can be compared to modes of transportation.
 You could ride a bicycle or drive a Mercedes — either way you can get around town, but one is more efficient, will take your farther faster, and will be a more comfortable ride.

-- The flashy graphics and catchy text you see on websites is only about 20% of what goes into developing the site.
-Behind all those pretty pages are codes and tags, specifically written to attain a higher placement in search engines, make the pages load faster and be more user friendly.
+- The flashy graphics and catchy text you see on websites are only about 20% of what goes into developing the site.
+Behind all those pretty pages are codes and tags, specifically written to attain a higher placement in search engines, make the pages load faster and be more user-friendly.
 Most beginners and hobbyists lack knowledge in the proper usage of codes, scripts, tags and search engine optimization.
 If you have a pretty website, but no one can find it, you lose enormous marketing power.